Cancel anytime

 Total Addressable Market (TAM)

-The TAM for electricity in Georgia is estimated to be tens of billions of dollars annually.
-Georgia Power is well-positioned to capture a significant portion of this market due to its established infrastructure and large customer base.
+The total addressable market for electricity in Georgia is estimated to be billions of dollars annually.
+Georgia Power is well-positioned to capture a significant share of this market, but must compete to maintain this share and grow it, particularly as the market changes.

 Upturn SWOT Analysis